dCache/dcache-book2/config-gplazma.md

 Therefore each line has three fields: the user's DN, the user's FQAN, and the username that the DN and FQAN combination are to be mapped to.

 The FQAN is sometimes semantically referred to as the “role”.
 The same user can be mapped to different usernames depending on what their FQAN is.
-The FQAN is determined by how the user creates their proxy, for example, using [`voms-proxy-init`].
+The FQAN is determined by how the user creates their proxy, for example, using [`voms-proxy-init`](config-gplazma.md#voms-proxy-certificate).
 The FQAN contains the user's Group, Role (optional), and Capability (optional).
 The latter two may be set to the string “NULL”, in which case they will be ignored by the plug-in.
 Therefore the three lines in the example above are equivalent.

+Example:

 If a user is authorized in multiple roles, for example